hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 - **Association renewal credit**: When computing fees for account renewal, a *renewal credit* is worth 1 auto-renew period of payment for an association.
 - **Airdrop-fee**: An additional airdrop specific fee, used to deter indiscriminate spam
-- **Token Airdrop claim**: An additional tranaction type enabling a receiver to obtain tokens in pending state from a sender
+- **Token Airdrop claim**: An additional transaction type enabling a receiver to obtain tokens in pending state from a sender
-- **Token Airdrop cancel**: An additional tranaction type enabling a sender to remove a previously intended transfer from state
+- **Token Airdrop cancel**: An additional transaction type enabling a sender to remove a previously intended transfer from state
-- **Token reject**: An additional transaction allowing any user to send a token balance back to the token treasury without paying custom fess
+- **Token reject**: An additional transaction allowing any user to send a token balance back to the token treasury without paying custom fees

 ### Receiver’s Automatic Token Association Choice: Zero, Limited, or Unlimited